 Eurich states that while 95% of us think we’re self-aware—get this—only 10 to 15% actually are.

-Furthermore, as told to Melissa Dahl, Science of USA, there are two types of self-awareness: internal and external, the latter being “knowing how other people see me.”
+Furthermore, as told to Melissa Dahl, The Cut, there are two types of self-awareness: internal and external, the latter being “knowing how other people see me.”
 The unfortunate truth is that other people are often more accurate about us than we are about ourselves.